The Bachelor’s Degree

 A Legal Studies Degree allows students the flexibility to focus on the knowledge and skills they will need to be successful in their future career plans.

 The degree entails required core and elective courses.
 Required courses give students the opportunity to acquire essential legal background and to develop needed skills.
 Elective courses allow students to focus their program of study in a specific area.
-LES 307 is designated as the UIS communications competency course.
-(Please refer to the Communication Requirement section below.)

 When necessary and advisable, students may waive the program’s three-hour internship requirement and substitute another ECCE course in its place.
 Waivers are given only in exceptional cases.